Wild Basin is open for hiking every day.

 Reservation Events Menu

-MONTHLY - Reservation required (click on event link for more details)
+Reservation required (see event links for more details)

 The preserve is open for self-guided hiking every day from sunrise to sunset, with reservations required for weekends and federal holidays.

 Be prepared for rugged Hill Country terrain and varying weather conditions.
-Bring water to carry with you on the trail, and you may also want to bring this Wild Basin trail map.
+Bring water to carry with you on the trail, as well as our handy trail map.

 Frequently Asked Questions